The Ultimate Guide to Watch Hand Types

 3. Baton Hands

-Baton hands are a style of watch hands that have a simple, yet sophisticated design.
-They are rectangular or oblong in shape, with a thin and straight profile.
-The tip of the baton hand can be rounded or squared off, depending on the watch design.
+Baton hands, as the name suggests, are long, straight, and rectangular in shape – similar to a baton or stick.
+They have a thin and sleek profile, and the tip of the baton hand can be either rounded or squared off, depending on the watch design.

 Baton hands are a minimalist option for watchmakers who want to create a timepiece that focuses on clean lines and simplicity.
 Their unobtrusive design is ideal for dress watches, where the emphasis is on elegance and sophistication.
 Baton hands are also a popular choice for modern watches, where the sleek and contemporary design adds a touch of sophistication to the timepiece.
-The slender design of baton hands reduces air resistance, allowing for smooth and accurate movement.
 They are typically paired with simple hour markers, such as dots or lines.

 4. Breguet Hands

-Breguet hands are a popular choice for dress watches and are often used in high-end timepieces.
-They are known for their elegance and sophistication, and their unique design adds a touch of class to any watch.
+Watchmakers today reserve Breguet hands for high-end dress watches and vintage-inspired pieces, showcasing the style’s sophistication.
+The unique half-moon tip and hollowed-out circle add a delicate touch of class to the watch dial without overpowering it.
 Breguet hands are often paired with Roman or Arabic numerals, creating a traditional and classic look.

 5. Cathedral Hands